-Hibernate Search provides normalizer equivalent for relevant analyzer annotations: @Normalizer, @NormalizerDef, @NormalizerDefs.
-As with analyzer, you can use directly implementations (for instance @Normalizer(impl = named normalizers (for instance MyCollactionKeyAnalyzer.class)) or @Normalizer(definition = "myNormalizer") with @NormalizerDef(filters = @TokenFilterDef(factory = LowerCaseFilterFactory.class)).
+Hibernate Search provides normalizer equivalents for relevant analyzer annotations: @Normalizer, @NormalizerDef, @NormalizerDefs.
+As with analyzers, you can use named normalizers (for instance @Normalizer(definition = "myNormalizer") with @NormalizerDef(name = "myNormalizer", filters = @TokenFilterDef(factory = LowerCaseFilterFactory.class))).
+You can also refer to implementations directly (for instance @Normalizer(impl = MyCollactionKeyAnalyzer.class)), though that is deprecated and will no longer be possible in Hibernate Search 6.